lindeloev/mcp/README.md

 * In addition to the model parameters, `MINX` (minimum x-value), `MAXX` (maximum x-value), `SDX` (etc...), `MINY`, `MAXY`, and `SDY` are also available when you set priors.
 They are used to set uninformative default priors.

 * Use SD when you specify priors for dt, dlogis, etc. JAGS uses precision but `mcp` converts to precision under the hood via the `sd_to_prec()` function.

+* You can fix a parameter to a specific value.
+Simply set it to a numerical value (as `cp_3` above).
+This is not a hack.
+A fixed value is a 100% prior belief that it is true.

 ## Fit the model